pali-english/pali-english.github.io/README.md

 an evildoer grieves in both places.
 They grieve and fret,
 seeing their own corrupt deeds.

+    Idha socati pecca socati, pāpakārī ubhayattha socati:
+        Idha: Here.
+        Socati: They grieve.
+        Pecca: Hereafter, after death, in the next life.
+        Socati: They grieve.
+        Pāpakārī: The evildoer, one who does evil.
+        Ubhayattha: In both places, in both situations.
+        Socati: They grieve.

+    So socati so vihaññati, disvā kammakiliṭṭhamattano:
+        So: They.
+        Socati: Grieve.
+        So: They.
+        Vihaññati: Fret, worry, lament.
+        Disvā: Seeing, after seeing.
+        Kammakiliṭṭham: Corrupted, defiled deeds.
+        Attano: Their own.

 Idha modati pecca modati,
 Katapuñño ubhayattha modati;